-Environment and Forestry; as the leading ministry for climate change issue 3.
-Directorate Natural Resources and Maritime, National Development Planning Board; as the coordinating ministry for climate change issue 4.
-Directorate Maritime and Fisheries Development and Research Agency, Ministry of Maritime and Fisheries; as the leading ministry for coastal and small island issue National Implementing Entity/Executing Entity - Kemitraan Kemitraan will be responsible in supervising, supporting and providing guidance to the following activities: Program preparation, including selecting PMU member and developing Steering Committee Program implementation, including maintain communication and facilitating coordination with the Steering Committee Program monitoring and evaluation, particularly those stated in Program Results Framework Strengthening program sustainability strategy Input for policy advocacy Monitoring financial disbursement for program implementation Financial assessment for the potential city financial institutions that will the program's partners Technical and quality assurance on the program implementation; including ensuring the selected city financial institution conduct their roles and responsibilities in line with Kemitraan and AF policy, as well as program work plan As the Executing Agency, Kemitraan will ensure that program implementation will comply with Kemitraan Policies as well as AF's ESP and Gender Policy Project Team Leader Work plan Will lead the PMU in implementing the program as a whole in day-to-day basis.
+Annex 5 to O PG_Amended in October 2016 Environment and Forestry; as the leading ministry for climate change issue Directorate Natural Resources and Maritime, National Development Planning Board; as the coordinating ministry for climate change issue Directorate Maritime and Fisheries Development and Research Agency, Ministry of Maritime and Fisheries; as the leading ministry for coastal and small island issue National Ir Entity/Exe Kemitraan nplementing cuting Entity - Kemitraan will be responsible in supervising, supporting and providing guidance to the following activities: Program preparation, including selecting PMU member and developing Steering Committee Program implementation, including maintain communication and facilitating coordination with the Steering Committee Program monitoring and evaluation,particularly those stated in Program Results Framework Strengthening program sustainability strategy Input for policy advocacy Monitoring financial disbursement for program implementation Financial assessment for the potential city financial institutions that will the program's partners Technical and quality assurance on the program implementation; including ensuring the selected city financial institution conduct their roles and responsibilities in line with Kemitraan and AF policy, as well as program As the Executing Agency, Kemitraan will ensure that program implementation will comply with Kemitraan Policies as well as AF's ESP and Gender Policy Project Te am Leader Will lead the PMU in implementing the program as a whole in day-to-day basis.
 Among the specific responsibilities are: Together with NIE selecting the PMU member Together with selected PMU member will develop Program Implementation Plan as the guidance for program implementation Ensuring that the program implementation are always in line with the targeted goal and objectives as well as the program implementation plan, and the goals and objective can be achieved effectively and in timely manner Together with Kemitraan, monitoring the progress and achievement of Program Results Framework Bridging coordination of program implementation at different government level.
 Relevant to the multi-government level approach, the PC will be specifically Project Team Leader is responsible to the NIE in delivering the works.

-responsible in leading the execution of

-activities at national level, including

-coordinating with relevant line ministries,

-coordinating with national platform and leading

-the advocacy process at national level

-Lead the preparation of program progress

-report

-Ensuring program disbursement is efficient

-and on schedule

-Communicating the program progress and

-issues to steering committee and NIE

-M&E and Learning Officer Supporting Project Team Leader in daily

-Mae and Edaming Onioor program implementation, with specific

-responsibilities:

-Collecting information needed to monitor

-program progress, including Program Results

-Framework

-Developing mechanism for knowledge

-management (including management for

-cross-cutting information)

-Ensuring that information collected from

-monitoring activity is reflected upon and

-utilized to continually improve the on-going

-program

-Implementing internal M&E and ICT capacity

-building that targeting PMU member to

-promote a culture of learning and knowledge

-management internally

-Support Team Leader in coordinating and

-communicating with national platform on

-climate change adaptation

-Assist PO in developing KM platform at city

-level

-Generating lessons learned from village and

-city level and prepare the relevant

-documentation, knowledge products and

-visibility materials based on those lessons

-learned

-Provide input for Project Team Leader and

-Project Officer based on findings from the

-lessons learned

-Finance /Admin Manager

-T mance /Aumin manager Responsible for financial and administration

-management for the overall program

-implementation, including leading the financial

-assessment process for selecting the suitable

-financial institutions at city level for pilot financial

-scheme activities
+145

+Annex 5 to OPG_Amended in October 2016 M&E and responsible in leading the execution of activities at national level, including coordinating with national platform and leading the advocacy process at national level • Lead the preparation of program progress report • Ensuring program disbursement is efficient and on schedule • Communicating the program progress and issues to steering committee and NIE communicating the program progress and issues to steering committee and NIE communicating the program progress and issues to steering committee and NIE cearning Officer cesponsibilities: • Collecting information needed to monitor program progress, including Program Results Framework • Developing mechanism for knowledge management (including management for cross-cutting information collected from monitoring activity is reflected upon and utilized to continually improve the on-going program • Implementing internal M&E and ICT capacity building that targeting PMU member to promote a culture of learning and knowledge management internally • Support Team Leader in coordinating and communicating with national platform on climate change adaptation • Assist PO in developing KM platform at city level • Generating lessons learned from village and city level and prepare the relevant documentation, knowledge products and visibility materials based on those lessons learned • Provide input for Project Team Leader and Project Officer based on findings from the lessons learned Finance // Admin Manager Responsible for financial and administration management for the overall program implementation, including leading the financial assessment process for selecting the suitable financial institutions at city level for pilot financial scheme activities